Mechanical-Advantage/ZumoTraining/03-ComingThrough/README.md

     <details>
         <summary>Approach #1: Basic</summary>
         Think about what the template program already accomplishes - it stops when it detects an object in front of it.
 This is already most of the way to completing the challenge.
-Maybe you could adjust it so that the instead of stopping, it tries to find a new direction... :eyes:
+Maybe you could adjust it so that instead of stopping, it tries to find a new direction... :eyes:
     </details>

     <details>